-Some Americans really love to bash Germany.
+Over the past fortnight, the Americans have been at it again: Germany-bashing.
 The country is a “military deadbeat,” they claim.
 Europe’s biggest economy is a “free rider,” they whine.
 Germany is not doing enough to meet the agreed NATO goal of spending 2 percent of national income on defense, new US Secretary of state Mike Pompeo recently said.
 That is why Germany owes the US “vast sums of money”, according to US president Donald Trump.

-But if Germany is a military deadbeat, then the US should own up to being a foreign-aid deadbeat.
+But if Germany is a military deadbeat, then the US is best described as a “foreign aid deadbeat”.

 In the first three months of this year, the US accepted a grand total of 11 refugees from Syria.
 In the same time period, Germany accepted asylum applications from about 10,000 Syrians, of whom between 80 and 95 percent will end up being allowed to stay in Germany.
 So Germans have accepted at least 8,000 more refugees than the US in 2018 so far.